The History of Terriers

 British Isles showing roughly the areas where Terriers Originated

-By the early 1800's when the various different terrier types began to emerge, there were no formal registration records.
-Terriers of various shapes and sizes were born in the same litter.
-Huntsmen and farmers did not care what the terrier looked like as long as it did the required job.
-The various Terrier breeds we know today were originally developed by peasants or working-class people living in the localised areas of the British Isles roughly depicted by the accompanying map and named after these areas.
+Additionally, because the various Terrier breeds we know today were originally developed by peasants or working-class people living in localised areas of the British Isles roughly depicted by the accompanying map, many were named after these areas.

 The Emergence of the Terrier Breeds